arstephens/TCGA-Glioblastoma-Database/README.md

 ### `scripts/`

-The `scripts/` folder contains the Python and Neo4j/Cypher scripts used in the workflow.
+The `scripts/` folder contains the Python and Neo4j/Cypher scripts used in the project.

 Files included: